 Proposal 2： [Cross WG] RAN2 to decide firstly whether new or existing establishment/resume cause value is used for Relay UE when Relay UE enters RRC_CONNECTED only for relaying purpose.

-Proposal 3： [Cross WG] Send LS to SA2/CT1 to check on whether new or existing establishment/resume cause value is used.
+Proposal 3： [Cross WG] Send LS to SA2/CT1 to check their view on whether new or existing establishment/resume cause value is used.

-Proposal 12：
+Proposal 12： [Cross WG] In case of remote UE RRC resume, RAN2 to discuss when the Retrieve UE Context procedure is performed, the new gNB may retrieve both the remote and relay UE context.

-Proposal 13：
+Proposal 13： [Cross WG] If it is agreed that when the Retrieve UE Context procedure is performed, the new gNB may retrieve both the remote and relay UE context, RAN2 to send a Ls to RAN3 on whether UE Context has inter-gNB specification impact

 Proposal 27： [Cross WG] Confirm the WA that Remote UE performs UAC based on legacy procedure independently.